 Epidemiology and Public Health microbiology

-Deutscher, AT, Burke, CM, Darling, AE, Riegler, M, Reynolds, OL & Chapman, TA 2018, 'Near full-length 16S rRNA gene next-generation sequencing revealed Asaia as a common midgut bacterium of wild and domesticated Queensland fruit fly larvae.', Microbiome, vol. 6, no. 1.View/Download from: UTS OPUS or Publisher's site
+Deutscher, AT, Burke, CM, Darling, AE, Riegler, M, Reynolds, OL & Chapman, TA 2018, 'Near full-length 16S rRNA gene next-generation sequencing revealed Asaia as a common midgut bacterium of wild and domesticated Queensland fruit fly larvae.', Microbiome, vol. 6, no. 1.View/Download from: Publisher's site

 BACKGROUND:Gut microbiota affects tephritid (Diptera: Tephritidae) fruit fly development, physiology, behavior, and thus the quality of flies mass-reared for the sterile insect technique (SIT), a target-specific, sustainable, environmentally benign form of pest management.
 The Queensland fruit fly, Bactrocera tryoni (Tephritidae), is a significant horticultural pest in Australia and can be managed with SIT.
 Little is known about the impacts that laboratory-adaptation (domestication) and mass-rearing have on the tephritid larval gut microbiome.
 Read lengths of previous fruit fly next-generation sequencing (NGS) studies have limited the resolution of microbiome studies, and the diversity within populations is often overlooked.
 In this study, we used a new near full-length (> 1300 nt) 16S rRNA gene amplicon NGS approach to characterize gut bacterial communities of individual B. tryoni larvae from two field populations (developing in peaches) and three domesticated populations (mass- or laboratory-reared on artificial diets).
 RESULTS:Near full-length 16S rRNA gene sequences were obtained for 56 B. tryoni larvae.
 OTU clustering at 99% similarity revealed that gut bacterial diversity was low and significantly lower in domesticated larvae.
 Bacteria commonly associated with fruit (Acetobacteraceae, Enterobacteriaceae, and Leuconostocaceae) were detected in wild larvae, but were largely absent from domesticated larvae.
 However, Asaia, an acetic acid bacterium not frequently detected within adult tephritid species, was detected in larvae of both wild and domesticated populations (55 out of 56 larval gut samples).
 Larvae from the same single peach shared a similar gut bacterial profile, whereas larvae from different peaches collected from the same tree had different gut bacterial profiles.
 Clustering of the Asaia near full-length sequences at 100% similarity showed that the wild flies from different locations had different Asaia strains.
 CONCLUSIONS:Variation in the gut bac...

-Mediati, DG, Burke, CM, Ansari, S, Harry, EJ & Duggin, IG 2018, 'High-throughput sequencing of sorted expression libraries reveals inhibitors of bacterial cell division.', BMC genomics, vol. 19, no. 1.View/Download from: UTS OPUS or Publisher's site
+Mediati, DG, Burke, CM, Ansari, S, Harry, EJ & Duggin, IG 2018, 'High-throughput sequencing of sorted expression libraries reveals inhibitors of bacterial cell division.', BMC genomics, vol. 19, no. 1.View/Download from: Publisher's site

 BACKGROUND:Bacterial filamentation occurs when rod-shaped bacteria grow without dividing.
 To identify genetically encoded inhibitors of division that promote filamentation, we used cell sorting flow cytometry to enrich filamentous clones from an inducible expression library, and then identified the cloned DNA with high-throughput DNA sequencing.
 We applied the method to an expression library made from fragmented genomic DNA of uropathogenic E. coli UTI89, which undergoes extensive reversible filamentation in urinary tract infections and might encode additional regulators of division.
 RESULTS:We identified 55 genomic regions that reproducibly caused filamentation when expressed from the plasmid vector, and then further localized the cause of filamentation in several of these to specific genes or sub-fragments.
 Many of the identified genomic fragments encode genes that are known to participate in cell division or its regulation, and others may play previously-unknown roles.
 Some of the prophage genes identified were previously implicated in cell division arrest.
 A number of the other fragments encoded potential short transcripts or peptides.
 CONCLUSIONS:The results provided evidence of potential new links between cell division and distinct cellular processes including central carbon metabolism and gene regulation.
 Candidate regulators of the UTI-associated filamentation response or others were identified amongst the results.
 In addition, some genomic fragments that caused filamentation may not have evolved to control cell division, but may have applications as artificial inhibitors.
 Our approach offers the opportunity to carry out in depth surveys of diverse DNA libraries to identify new genes or sequences encoding the capacity to inhibit division and cause filamentation.